Interleukin-2 (Proleukin®, IL-2, Aldesleukin)

 Interleukin-2 can interact with many different medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.
 This medication should not be used in people with abnormal cardiac (heart) or pulmonary (lung) function.
 Your provider may perform testing prior to starting this medication to be sure your function is normal.

 Possible Side Effects of Interleukin-2

-There are things you can do to manage the side effects of Interleukin-2.
-Talk to your doctor or nurse about these recommendations.
+There are things you can do to manage the side effects of interleukin-2.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 Keep in mind that these side effects are more common and more intense for people receiving the IV infusion, as opposed to the lower dose injection regimen.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Infusion Related Side Effects

 The interleukin-2 infusion (the high dose regimen) can cause a reaction that may include low blood pressure, increased heart rate or arrhythmias, shortness of breath, rash, nausea, diarrhea and joint and muscle stiffness.
 The infusion may be stopped or slowed down if this occurs and medications may be given to stop the reaction.
 These reactions generally occur within 24 hours of the dose and most often resolve when the medication is stopped.
 Nearly all patients on the high dose regimen will experience flushing of the face and body or skin rash.